gem-pasteur/macsyfinder/doc/gembase_convention.rst

 **************

 In order to allow the users running MacSyFinder on a bunch of genomes in a single run, we propose to adopt the following convention to fulfill the requirements for the "gembase db_type".
-It consists in providing for each protein, both the replicon name and a protein identifier separated by a "_" in the first field of fasta headers.
+It consists in providing for each protein, both the replicon name and a protein identifier separated by a "_" in the first field of fasta headers. "_" are accepted in the replicon name, but not in the protein identifier.
+Hence, the last "_" is the separator between the replicon name and the protein identifier.
 For instance::

   >PlasmidA_0001 YP_003225072.1_ | putative stcE protein